objcio/articles/2014-10-10-receipt-validation.md

 }
 ```

-### Parsing the receipt
+### Parsing the Receipt

 Once the receipt envelope has been verified, it is time to parse the receipt's payload.
 Here's an example of how to decode the DER-encoded ASN.1 payload with [OpenSSL][openssl]:

 ```
 // Get a pointer to the ASN.1 payload